-Elephants are divine for their religious importance in Hinduism.
-Elephants have been domesticated since 6,000 BCE in South Asia.
+Elephants are a unique mammal in Nepal because of their religious importance in Hinduism.
+They have been domesticated since 6,000 BCE in South Asia.

-In 2022, the total population of wild elephants was calculated to be 400 which repeats the story of Nepal’s success in the growth of the wildlife population leading to human-animal conflict.
+In 2022, the total population of wild elephants in Nepal was calculated to be less than 400.

-In July 2020, a herd of 11 wild elephants caused havoc in the southern settlement of Barahkhestra Municipality, damaging crops the locals have been urging the local government to control elephants and provide compensation.
+In July 2020, a herd of 11 wild elephants caused havoc in a southern village of Barahkhestra Municipality, damaging crops, locals have been urging the local government to control elephants and provide them with compensation.

 In December 2020, Sunsari District Administration Office considered putting down the wild elephant which has killed at least 18 people and damaged properties.
-Wildlife conservatives say there are other ways to tame elephants.
-The animal was aggressive and walking due to a mating urge.
-The elephant is a protected animal and can’t be killed as per the law.
+Wildlife conservationists say there are other ways to tame elephants.
+In Nepal there are strict laws against putting down elephants.

-There has also been an app- Hatti ayo in which whenever someone detects elephant movement, they punch the info into the app and notify the officer who then blows the siren.
-But such measurement hasn’t stopped the loss of lives and properties.
+There has also been an app- Hatti ayo in which whenever someone detects elephant movement, they punch the info into the app and notify a ranger, who then blows a siren.

-The option of taming and keeping elephants as pets has also been difficult as the organization People for Ethical Treatment of Animals lobbies while the Convention on International Trade in Endangered Species of Wild Fauna and Flora bans the international trade of animal body parts such as elephant tusk.
+The option of taming elephants has also been difficult as the organization People for Ethical Treatment of Animals lobbies while the Convention on International Trade in Endangered Species of Wild Fauna and Flora bans the international trade of animal body parts such as elephant tusk.

 In Nepal, the story of smuggling has additional layers of complexity as it's a popular tradition to own elephants.